 I think a nice touch to enhance this area would be to add a cute little archway or gate made of twigs or metal.
 It would really give the space a welcoming feel and make it more inviting.

-Rustic Farm Animal Figurines for Country Gardens
+Rustic Farm Animal Figurines for Country Yards

 I love seeing those cute farm animal figurines in country-style backyard gardens.
 They really add a cozy and nostalgic touch, don’t you think?
 Placing them near old wooden barrels and among wildflowers, or along herb-lined gravel paths, just brings out their charm even more.
 These figurines are not just pretty to look at, but they also make a space feel grounded and connected to nature and simpler, rustic times.